 Our research on the direct activation of skeletal muscle continues in two areas.
 We are conducting translational research in preclinical models of disease and muscle function with fast skeletal muscle troponin activators to explore the potential clinical applications of this novel mechanism in diseases or conditions associated with skeletal muscle dysfunction.
 We also intend to conduct preclinical research on other chemically and pharmacologically distinct mechanisms to activate the skeletal sarcomere.
 We are conducting a joint research program with Astellas directed to the discovery of next-generation skeletal muscle activators.
-Under the Astellas Agreement, Astellas will reimburse us for certain research activities we perform.
+Under the Amended Astellas Agreement, the joint research program will continue through 2016 and Astellas will reimburse us for certain research activities we perform.